Effects of dehydration on athletic performance

 Did you know that not drinking enough water can reduce your stamina by almost half?
 For example, if your endurance time is 121 minutes, dehydration can reduce your endurance time to 55 minutes.1 There are a number of effects that occur when your body is dehydrated that directly impact athletic performance.
 The effects of dehydration include a reduction in blood volume, decreased skin blood flow, decreased sweat production, increased core temperature, and increased consumption of muscle glycogen.
 All of these factors negatively impact your ability to perform at your best.

 Dehydration can affect not only your physical performance, but also your mental performance.
 Your cognitive performance is just as important as your physical performance.
 Dehydration can lead to slower reaction times, increased fatigue and poor concentration.
 The climate also plays a role in hydration.
-The great heat in Arizona is one more reason to make sure you drink enough water all year round.
+The great heat in Arizona is one more reason to make sure you drink enough fluids all year round.

 How to hydrate